fleetdm/fleet/docs/Using-Fleet/Application-security.md

 testing).
 We use a combination of tools, including [gosec](https://github.com/securego/gosec) and [CodeQL](https://codeql.github.com/) for this purpose.

-At least one other engineer reviews every piece of code before it is merged to Fleet. merging.
+At least one other engineer reviews every piece of code before merging it to Fleet.
 This is enforced via branch protection on the main branch.

 The server backend is built in Golang, which (besides for language-level vulnerabilities) eliminates buffer overflow and other memory related attacks.